BCT Nearly New Sale - Information for sellers

 How do I prepare my goods for sale?

-• A new system is in place, including pre-created labels for you to attach to your items.
+• We use a system where you attach pre-created labels to your items.
 Instructions are found below, under the section ''Labels''.

 • All items must be clearly, visibly and securely labeled, we recommend two labels per item or part item.
 The BCT will not sell goods where the label is missing or falls off during handling.